Skip to main content

 What it asks for (What does Form Solicitud de Trámite Migratorio ask for?)

-- Proof of legal status in the country of residence.
+• Proof of legal status in the current country.

 What you need (What do you need for Form Solicitud de Trámite Migratorio?)